dataplane-app/dataplane-documentation/docs/create-a-data-pipeline.md

 First, we update the Python pip packages that we need.

 1. Click Edit in the Python packages section
-2. Update the packages with these two pip packages
+2. Update the packages with these three pip packages
 ```
 pandas==1.4.0
 numpy==1.22.3
+dataplane==0.0.5
 ```
 3. Click the Install button